przemwo/js-blog-project/pages/2019-05-14-gently-introduction-to-react-hooks/index_en.md

 And then do the following:
 1. Copy the code returned by `render()` method.
 It'll be returned directly by our function component.
-2. Copy `handleUserNameChanged` method and add `const` keyword in front.
+2. Copy `handleUserNameChanged` method and add `const` keyword in front of it.
 3. We don't have `this` keyword in function component.
 Delete all its occurrences.
 4. We are interested in `userName` not `state.userName`.
 Remove all `state.` from the code.
 5. We don't define `state` as an object.
 We define `userName` variable instead and give it a string `"Bob"` as initial value.